MUSICOLOGY & ETHNOMUSICOLOGY GRADUATE STUDENTS

 brhine0@umd.edu

-Research interests: early music, history of music theory, sacred music, historical performance practice
+Research interests: early music, history of music theory, style, sacred music

-Benjamin Rhine is a Ph.D. student in musicology at the University of Maryland, College Park.
-His research interests are late Renaissance sacred music, creating musical editions and historical performance practice.
-He is primarily interested in Carlo Gesualdo’s Tenebrae Responsories and what led to their striking style.
-Prior to UMD, Ben completed a master’s thesis at Pennsylvania State University, drawing stylistic connections between Gesualdo and his contemporary, Pomponio Nenna.
-Ben holds a dual M.A. in Music Theory and History from Penn State and a B.A. in Music from Gettysburg College.
+Benjamin (Ben) Rhine is a Ph.D. student in musicology at the University of Maryland, College Park.
+His research focuses on late Renaissance sacred music and Mannerism.
+He is currently studying the influence of the madrigal in Carlo Gesualdo’s Tenebrae Responsories.
+Prior to UMD, Ben completed a master’s thesis at Pennsylvania State University in which he draws stylistic connections between Gesualdo and his contemporary, Pomponio Nenna.
+Ben holds a dual M.A. in music theory and history from Penn State and a B.A. in music from Gettysburg College.
 Outside of research, Ben enjoys video games and a good cup of coffee.

 arizzo11@umd.edu